fortifiedid/ena-specifications/ena-oauth2-profile.md

 - Support for the resource parameter, as defined in \[[RFC8707](#rfc8707)\], is not yet widely implemented in standard software.

-- The authorization server metadata claim `scopes_supported` (defined in Section 2 of \[[RFC8414](#rfc8414)\]) loses its usefulness, as there is no information indicating which scope maps to which protected resource.
-Furthermore, if the authorization server is used in a federated context as described in \[[OpenID.Federation](#openid-federation)\], filtering the authorization server metadata according to policy becomes impossible with respect to the `scopes_supported` claim.
+- The authorization server metadata parameter `scopes_supported` (defined in Section 2 of \[[RFC8414](#rfc8414)\]) loses its usefulness, as there is no information indicating which scope maps to which protected resource.
+Furthermore, if the authorization server is used in a federated context as described in \[[OpenID.Federation](#openid-federation)\], filtering the authorization server metadata according to policy becomes impossible with respect to the `scopes_supported` parameter.

 Therefore, this profile specifies the following recommendations and requirements: